normative-io/company-service-public/README.md

 ## Building and running

-To get everything up and running, there are two routes to go:
+To get everything up and running, there are a few routes to go:

 - Running on host system, for development
-- Running dockerized, for testing purposes
+- Running dockerized with a local image, for testing purposes
+- Running in Kubernetes with a remote image

 Take either approach, depending on your use-case, but rarely both or a combination of the two.

-### Running on host system
+### Running on host system (for development)

 Runnning locally means starting each service independently.
-Each service will have its own README file which describes the process, but it is generally something along the lines of:
+Each service has its own README file which describes the process, but it is generally something along the lines of:

 ```